jay3dec/yolo-ironman/README.md

 9)embed the DocuSign console view

-Before running the Sample codes don't forget to configure the Username ,Password and IntegratorKey in the scripts.
+Before running the Sample codes don't forget to configure the Username ,Password and IntegratorKey in the sample code scripts.